Kathy Maister's Start Cooking

 4. Remove the casings (that’s the really thin skin) from the sausage

-5. Open the two cans
+5. Open the cans of tomatoes and tomato paste

 6. Measure the spices